Master of Science in Nursing and Master of Health Care Administration Dual Degree Option

 As a graduate of the University's Bachelor of Science in Nursing―RN-to-BSN program who enters the Master of Science in Nursing and Master of Health Care Administration Dual Degree Option, you may have already satisfied specific core requirements and will complete a condensed program of graduate study.

-- You may not use transfer credit to replace MN501 🌐 Advanced Nursing Roles (unless you are a graduate of Purdue Global's Bachelor of Science in Nursing—RN-to-BSN program)
+- You may not use credit for prior learning to fulfill MN501 🌐 Advanced Nursing Roles (unless you are a graduate of Purdue Global's Bachelor of Science in Nursing—RN-to-BSN program)

-- You may not use transfer credit for any courses in the executive leader concentration, unless you have approval from the Dean of the School of Nursing.
+- You may not use credit for prior learning to fulfill any courses in the executive leader concentration, unless you have approval from the Dean of the School of Nursing.

 - This program requires you to complete traditional and module courses.
 See Course Types for more information.